 Besim Ogretmen, PhD – Lipidomics in Head and Neck Cancer

-Keith Kirkwood, PhD – Head & Neck Tumor Biology
+Shikhar Mehrotra, PhD – Head & Neck Cancer Immunotherapy

 Viswanathan Palanisamy, PhD – Craniofacial Biology

 Overview: The Head and Neck Tumor Center at the Medical University of South Carolina (MUSC) is one of the largest programs in the US devoted to the care of the head and neck cancer patient.
 The program is based within the Hollings Cancer Center at MUSC, the only NCI-designated cancer center in South Carolina.
 The focus of the MUSC Head and Neck Tumor Center is on providing compassionate, comprehensive and innovative care to all patients and their families.
 Overall, 750 – 800 new patients with head and neck cancer are evaluated at MUSC annually.
-The MUSC Head and Neck Tumor Center has a strong multidisciplinary focus, with providers from Head and Neck Surgery, Radiation Oncology, Medical Oncology, Maxillofacial Prosthdontics, Speech/ Swallowing Therapy, Dental Oncology, Nutrition, Social Work and related fields working together to provide the optimal care for head and neck cancer patients.
+The MUSC Head and Neck Tumor Center has a strong multidisciplinary focus, with providers from Head and Neck Surgery, Radiation Oncology, Medical Oncology, Nursing Navigation, Speech/ Swallowing Therapy, Dental Oncology, Nutrition, Social Work.
+Physical Therapy and related fields working together to provide the optimal care for head and neck cancer patients.
 In 2011, the Head and Neck Tumor Center was cited as the best interdisciplinary clinical program at MUSC.
 The Head and Neck Tumor Center also has an extremely robust research portfolio.
 Currently, the program has 15 open clinical trials in head and neck cancer, along with 10 NIH-funded basic science laboratories or translational research programs with over four million dollars annually in research funding.
 The MUSC Head and Neck Tumor Center is a division of the MUSC Department of Otolaryngology-Head and Neck Surgery but was approved as an institutional center at MUSC crossing many disciplines.
-The Department of Otolaryngology – HNS at MUSC is ranked 10th nationally among Otolaryngology departments for NIH funding, with over $5.5 million in current grants.
-The most recent US News & World report study ranked the MUSC Department of Otolaryngology as #2 in the Southeastern US.
+The Department of Otolaryngology – HNS at MUSC is ranked 14th nationally among Otolaryngology departments for NIH funding, with over $5.5 million in current grants.

 Objectives: The goals and objectives of the Fellowship in Surgical Oncology and Microvascular Reconstruction of the Head and Neck are as follows: